cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

 And open your browser on http://localhost:9250/ and check the result.

-Whoohoo, you've just made your first NodeJS app compatible with Cozy!
+Woohoo, you've just made your first NodeJS app compatible with Cozy!

-You might think "well, it sucks, I actually can't do anything with that".
-You are absolutely right, let's move on to step 2.
+You might think "well, this sucks, I actually can't do anything with it".
+You are absolutely right, so let's move on to step 2.

 ## Step 2: listing the bookmarks from the server

-NB : the source code of this step can be found [here](https://github.com/mycozycloud/cozy-tutorial/tree/step-2).
+NB: the source code for this step can be found [here](https://github.com/mycozycloud/cozy-tutorial/tree/step-2).

 For the step 2, we are going to use a list stored in memory on the server and render it within a template.
 We are going to use Jade as a template engine.
-If you don't know Jade, you will find it is not difficult to read and write it.
+If you don't master Jade, you will find it is not difficult to read and write it.

 First, install jade:
 ```bash
 npm install jade --save # save also adds jade to package.json
 ```

-Go back to `server.js` and change it that way:
+Go back to `server.js` and change it in the following way:
 ```javascript
 // server.js